Here’s what you need to know to execute a show-stopping geotargeting campaign.

 Who Uses Geotargeting & Why?

 Marketers don’t need to be an advertising giant like Ogilvy or Wunderman to take advantage of geotargeting; it’s a great fit for agencies or brands of any size.
-The main benefit of geotargeting is the ability to market to a highly-targeted audience.
+The main benefit is the ability to market to a highly-targeted audience.
 The audience that visits a particular location or group of locations is one of the most relevant audiences available.

 According to eMarketer, “for the first time ever, US consumers will spend more time using their mobile devices than watching TV, with smartphone use dominating that time spent.”
 With mobile users on their phones for a daily average of 3 hours 54 seconds, there is ample time for ad exposure.